 These are the kinds of coffee shops you want to come back to over and over again, not just for the perfect cappuccino, but for the friendly atmosphere and good vibes.

 This San Antonio-based coffee shop opened in Dallas in 2019 and quickly became a hotspot for great cold brew, lattes, and one of my favorite cappuccinos in the city.
-Both the Deep Ellum and Highland Park outposts offer clean, modern interiors along with indoor and outdoor seating.
+All outposts (there are four now) offer clean, modern interiors along with indoor and outdoor seating.
 Pick up a bags of whole beans to go, and be sure to make room for homemade Pop-Tarts.

 An iconic Texas coffee brand, Houndstooth got its start in Austin and has since expanded to three locations in Dallas.
 You can always count on an expertly crafted espresso drink made with sustainably grown Tweed Coffee Roasters.
 Fun fact: the Sylvan Thirty location was once named the most beautiful coffee shop in Texas by Architectural Digest.

 Opened in 2018 by Aussie brothers Adam and Mark Lowes, this coffee shop is known for their flat whites, long blacks (like an Americano), and house-made sandwiches.
 I’ve now ordered the Si Si Grilled Sandwich with turkey, crushed red pepper, tomatoes, cheese, and aioli more times than I can count.
-Recently, the shop began offering their LDU Magic Bean Juice concentrate so you make the good stuff at home.
+The shop also offers their LDU Magic Bean Juice concentrate so you make the good stuff at home.
+LDU recently expanded to White Rock Lake and Preston Hollow.

 A hidden gem in the Harwood District, Magnolias Sous Le Pont is a quiet spot for lattes, tea, and pastries.
 The flat whites are always on point, and the Magnolias Latte with lavender, rose, elder flower, and vanilla. is a must-try.
 Plus, the beautifully layered aesthetic makes you feel like you could be in a French bistro.